adedomin/CSC311-game-design/_posts/2015-01-17-Setting-up-an-FTP-and-Generating-a-x509-cert.md

 With a TLS certificate, people can't snoop on what I'm uploading to my server; by default vsftpd is set to use the "snakeoil" cert which is useless.

-First, I must generate an RSA key. to do this, I will switch to the root user and do this in the root user's home directory; that way no other user can read the generated private key.
+First, I must generate an RSA key.
+To do this, I will switch to the root user and do this in the root user's home directory; that way no other user can read the generated private key.

-to switch to the root user and the root user's home directory, I run:
+To switch to the root user and the root user's home directory, I run:

 {% highlight bash %}
 sudo su